Takeaways in this post:

 - Enterprises have adopted the Telegram app for business purposes because Telegram is an agile communication tool with key features such as communities and file sharing.

-- Despite the message encryption, Telegram for enterprise still poses security and compliance risks.
+- Despite the message encryption, Telegram for enterprises still poses security and compliance risks.

-- Controls can help security and compliance protect end users, customers, and company systems from malicious payloads and regulatory compliance risks.
+- Controls can help secure Telegram, ensure communications are compliant, and protect end users, customers, and company systems from malicious payloads and regulatory compliance risks.

-Telegram boasts 400 million monthly active users and very high engagement rates.
-The app also supports businesses with the ability to have groups of up to 200,000 users, with support for photos, videos, and files of any type.
+Telegram boasts 700 million monthly active users and very high engagement rates.
+The app allows groups of up to 200,000 users for businesses, with support for photos, videos, and files of any type.
+And with the deployment of Telegram Premium, teams have access to double the limits, improved chat management, and more customer benefits.
 As a result, many companies have embraced the Telegram app for business ends.

-A number of our customers here at SafeGuard Cyber include innovative financial firms and digital currency brokers that have embraced apps like WhatsApp and Telegram.
+A number of our customers include innovative financial firms and digital currency brokers that have embraced apps like WhatsApp and Telegram.
 These disruptive players adopt mobile apps faster than traditional banks, making them incredibly agile and responsive to clients.
-Telegram's features, ease of use, and amenability to developers has spawned an ecosystem of third party tools, like Telefuel, that supercharge the cloud-based app into enterprise-level software for collaboration and client communication.
+Telegram's features, ease of use, and amenability to developers have spawned an ecosystem of third-party tools, like Telefuel, that supercharge the cloud-based app into enterprise-level software for collaboration and client communication.

 Platform: Learn more on how SafeGuard Cyber